goschtl/zope/grok/website/buildouts/development/README.txt

    ./bin/instance fg

- * Create a new Plone instance using the ZMI and choose the "Grok theme for Plone 3" extension profile.
+ * Create a new Plone instance using the ZMI and choose the "Grok Site Policy" extension profile.
 The username and password is grok:grok.

    http://localhost:8080/manage

+ * Navigate to the Site Setup > Add/Remove Products and install the "Grok Site Policy" Product.

+   (can we have this install called when we choose the 'Grok Site Policy'
+    in the previous step?)

  * Makes some changes in the src directory.
    Restart some Zopes.